aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Because of your melodic nature, the moonlight never misses an appointment.
+> 🥠 How much deeper would the ocean be without sponges?

-Last update: Sat Jan 18 05:07:42 2025
+Last update: Sun Jan 19 05:07:47 2025

 ### Let's play! 🎮